NotReallyEight/discord-anti-phishing/README.md

 # Anti Phishing Link Bot

-Discord bot to protect your server form grab links!
+Discord bot to protect your server from grab links!